 The purpose of this gathering is to surround yourself with people you love and to celebrate the camaraderie that you share.

-#4 Write love letters
+4. Write love letters

 What I love to do on Valentine’s Day is to send cards to my friends, family, and colleagues.

 Why not honor people in your life that you love?

 Remember how happy you felt?
 Well, this is a chance for you to share that feeling with others.

-It’s pretty easy to do this.
+It’s pretty easy to write and send a love letter.

 Think of the person you have in mind and express in writing how much you love and appreciate them.

-Let them know that Valentine’s Day is a reminder of celebrating love, and that they have a warm soft spot in your heart.
+Let them know that Valentine’s Day is a reminder of celebrating love and that they have a warm soft spot in your heart.

-#5 Write in your journal
+5. Write in your journal

 You can also take a few minutes to write down how you’re feeling in your journal.

-In her article on 5 Ways to Celebrate Valentine’s Day, Clarissa Silva suggests writing yourself a love note and documenting all the things you love about yourself because it helps increase your self-esteem and self-worth.
+In her article 5 Ways to Celebrate Valentine’s Day, Clarissa Silva suggests writing yourself a love note and documenting all the things you love about yourself because it helps increase your self-esteem and self-worth.

 I recommend being transparent about your feelings when you’re journaling.

 Perhaps you’re feeling frustrated because you’re thinking about your failed relationships and wondering why you’re still single.

 Whatever the case may be, allow your feelings to surface and write them down in your journal.

 I felt like the loneliest and most unlovable person in the world.

 6. Laugh…it’s the best medicine

 According to Psychology Today, laughter reduces pain, increases job performance, connects people emotionally, and improves the flow of oxygen to the heart and brain.
-Sounds wonderful doesn’t?

 To cultivate laughter, watch this PSA from Cherry Bomb Comedy to hear all about the benefits of celebrating S.A.D. instead of wishing you were celebrating Valentine’s Day with your significant other.